tsvbits/tsvbits.github.io/src/pages/2021/multidisk/index.md

 }
 ```

-As you might noticed uploading file is implemented just using super [Uploadcare](https://uploadcare.com/docs/integrations/react/#react-file-uploader) widget - another big time saver which is nice.
+As you might noticed uploading file is implemented just using [Uploadcare](https://uploadcare.com/docs/integrations/react/#react-file-uploader) widget - another big time saver which is nice.

 ## How I've done Dialogs?

 Do you really wanna read the code for dialogs?
-Maybe it should be enough for this blog post :smile:
+It should be boring.
+And maybe it should be enough for this blog post :smile:

 Anyway you can be gone to [the github repo](https://github.com/sergeyt/multidisk) and have some fun consuming additional bits of information :smile: